amanganiello90/generator-jhipster-ngxadmin/README.md

 This is a [JHipster](https://www.jhipster.tech/) blueprint, that is meant to be used in a JHipster application.
 It adds an angular client with the [ngx-admin v8.0.0 template](https://github.com/akveo/ngx-admin/tree/v8.0.0), inheriting standard prompt but with the following options customization:

-- Only Monolith or gateway chooices
+- Only monolith or gateway chooices
-- Only Security oauth2
+- Only security oauth2
 - Without client test frameworks
 - Without client options (angular ngx template is applied in any case)
 - Applied alwayis admin UI